alexharri/website/posts/icelandic-developer-survey-2024.md

 image: ""
 ---

 A survey for Icelandic developers was conducted earlier this year by Kolibri.
-This survey was comprehensive, gathering data on compensation, programming language use, CI/CD practices, company size, industry and so on alongside demographic information such as age, experience and gender.
+This survey was comprehensive, gathering data on compensation, programming language use, CI/CD practices, company size, industry, and so on alongside demographic information such as age, experience, and gender.

 No large developer survey like this has been conducted in Iceland before—this survey is the first of its kind.

 The results from this survey offer us unique insights into the Icelandic software industry.
 Which technologies are developers are using?
 How are developers compensated?
 What cloud providers are popular?
-These are just some of the questions which we'll explore in this post.
+These are just some of the questions we'll explore in this post.

-There's loads of data to take a look at, so let's get to it!
+There's loads of data to look at, so let's get to it!

 ## Demographics